 More than other services, Google’s latest streaming service heavily leverages A/B tests when introducing new features.
-YouTube Music today is widely rolling out the revamped Now Playing UI and Explore tab.
+YouTube Music today is widely rolling out the revamped Now Playing UI and Explore tab to Android.

 Tapping on cover art provides options to share, Cast, and fullscreen, while you can pull up from the bottom panel to see your queue and lyrics are in the bottom-right corner.

 The mini-player that’s always available is ever so slightly taller and sees the close button replaced by a forward button.
 Instead of a close button in the bottom-right, you can clear your queue by swiping down.

 Meanwhile, Google is also widely making available the new Explore tab.
 Replacing Hotlist, it’s focused on new playlists and music, instead of videos.
 There are two primary sections:

 - New Releases will feature the latest popular albums, tracks and music videos, as well as brand new content suggested based on your listening history.

 - Moods & Genres will help users find the perfect playlist or genre for any moment, whether you are relaxing, working out, or in the mood for some feel-good music.